-Children that say “bay” instead of “baby” may have an issue with a phonological understanding of words.
-If they miss out on a single syllable across multiple words, they may need speech therapy.
+Children who say “bay” instead of “baby” may have an issue with a phonological understanding of words.
+They may need speech therapy if they miss out on a single syllable across multiple words.

 Related Reading: Learning Disabilities in Children: Types, Symptoms & How to Help

-What are the Types of Phonological Disorder in Children?
+What are the Types of Phonological Disorders in Children?

 While phonological disorders can emerge with multiple symptoms, you can broadly categorize them into two categories.
 It is best to consult with a doctor or speech therapist to understand the deeper causes of why your child may be displaying signs of a phonological disorder.

 In an inconsistent phonological disorder, children may misunderstand or mispronounce the exact words differently each time.
 This makes comprehension even more difficult if they pronounce “bag” like “dag” or “lag” and other combinations.
 Kids may also not recognize the critical differences in pronouncing, making it more difficult to explain the right word to them.